Here are 12 essentials when renovating a tiny mudroom/laundry room while still keeping it pretty.

 Let’s refresh our memories at what the laundry room look like when I first toured the house, shall we?

-An odd shaped room with the stackable washer and dryer unstacked.
+An odd shaped room which was very small with the stackable washer and dryer unstacked.

 The hall closet was the small boxed in square to the left side of the photo that was removed to reveal a larger room.